gammapy/gammapy/docs/development/doc_howto.rst

 These are listed here so that Gammapy developers have a reference.

-Usually the quickest way to figure out how something should be done is to browse the Astropy or Gammapy code a bit (either locally with your editor or online on Github or via the HTML docs), or search the Numpy or Astropy documentation guidelines mentioned above.
+Usually the quickest way to figure out how something should be done is to browse the Astropy or Gammapy code a bit (either locally with your editor or online on GitHub or via the HTML docs), or search the Numpy or Astropy documentation guidelines mentioned above.
-If that doesn't quickly turn up something useful, please ask by putting a comment on the issue or pull request you're working on on Github, or send an email to the Gammapy mailing list.
+If that doesn't quickly turn up something useful, please ask by putting a comment on the issue or pull request you're working on on GitHub, or send an email to the Gammapy mailing list.

 Functions or class methods that return a single object
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++